|First posted 2/11/2011; last updated 9/20/2020.|

 While that album should be a staple of anyone’s catalog, this collection spared casual listeners from buying “mediocre albums like The Long Run and Eagles Live just to have copies of the best-known songs from those releases.”
 WR2 This set “was perfect for listeners who knew the band through number one radio hits like New Kid in Town, Hotel California, and Heartache Tonight.”
 WR2

-That seemingly was the last anyone would hear of the Eagles, but they surprised the world with their Hell Freezes Over reunion tour in 1994.
-That same year, a single-disc retrospective of the band’s 1972-1979 years was released in Europe, Australia, and New England.
-The collection included 9 of the 10 songs from Their Greatest Hits 1971-1975, inexplicably opting to substitute the album cut Doolin’ Dalton instead of the hit single Already Gone, but also adding the minor hit James Dean from that era.
+1982’s Greatest Hits Volume II was seemingly the last anyone would hear of the Eagles, but they surprised the world in 1994 with their Hell Freezes Over reunion tour.
+That same year, a single-disc retrospective of the band’s seventies’ output was released in Europe, Australia, and New England.
+The collection included 9 of the 10 songs from Their Greatest Hits 1971-1975, inexplicably opting to substitute the album cut Doolin’ Dalton instead of the hit single Already Gone, and also adding the minor hit James Dean from that era.

 The other six cuts from the Eagles’ latter two albums were all hit singles featured on Greatest Hits Volume 2.
 This collection jettisons the three album cuts that rounded out that collection, but unfortunately also omits Seven Bridges Road, a top 25 hit from the band’s 1980 live album.

 The Very Best of (aka “The Complete Greatest Hits”) (2003)